Scientific Name

 How to Grow and Care

-Eulychnia is not common in cultivation, and only collectors with a specific interest in the genus seem to grow them.
-It requires full sun or light shade to keep the plant compact with strong colored spines.
-It tends to bronze in intense light, encouraging flowering and heavy spine production.
+Eulychnia cacti are uncommon in cultivation, and only collectors with a specific interest in the genus seem to grow them.
+They require full sun or light shade to maintain a compact form with strong-colored spines.
+The plants tend to bronze in intense light, encouraging flowering and heavy spine production.
 The light shadow may be useful on the hottest summer days.

-Eulychnia likes a very coarse, mineral cactus soil mix but can become too elongated if the soil is too rich.
-Feed with a high potassium fertilizer in summer.
+Eulychnia prefers a very coarse, mineral-rich cactus soil mix, but can become too elongated if the soil is too rich.
+In summer, feed with a high-potassium fertilizer.

 Learn more at How to Grow and Care for Eulychnia.